 Furthermore, in conventional beekeeping, honey bees are specifically bred to increase productivity, a method that narrows the population gene pool and increases the chances of bees catching diseases and dying in the process.

-Diseases can also be caused by importing diverse species of bees to beehives.
+Diseases can also be caused by importing diverse species of bees into beehives.

 Doing this can also lead to the spreading of diseases to other thousands of pollinators, which means both we and other species may be affected in the process.